 openssl verify certificate and CRL

-To verify a certificate with it’s CRL, download the certificate and get its CRL Distribution Point.
-The following commands will demonstrate how to use openssl to check a certificate against its CRL.
+To verify a certificate with its CRL, download the certificate and get its CRL Distribution Point.
+The following commands demonstrate how to use OpenSSL to check a certificate against its CRL.

 openssl verify certificate and key

-To use openssl to verify an ssl certificate is the matching certificate for a private key, we will need to break away from using the openssl verify command and switch to checking the modulus of each key.
-This example will demonstrate the openssl command to check a certificate with its private key.
+To use OpenSSL to verify an SSL certificate is the matching certificate for a private key, we will need to break away from using the openssl verify command and switch to checking the modulus of each key.
+This example demonstrates the OpenSSL command to check a certificate with its private key.

 First, use the openssl rsa command to check that the private key is valid: